ivadomed/ivadomed/CONTRIBUTING.md

 First off, thanks for taking the time to contribute!

-When contributing to this repository, please first discuss the change you wish to make via Github issue, email, or any other method with the core team before making a change.
+When contributing to this repository, please first discuss the change you wish to make by opening a new [Github issue](https://github.com/neuropoly/ivado-medical-imaging/issues).

 Contributions relating to content of the Github repository can be submitted through Github pull requests (PR).